Update: ‘NYPD orders over 100 Ford Mustang Mach-E GT models’ section added and ‘Order book closed for all variants’ section updated.

-Donna Dickson, who took over Ron Heiser’s Mustang Mach-E Chief Engineer position at Ford this year, talked about the range and various other aspects of the EV with YouTube channel Munro Live.
-She suggested that the Mustang Mach-E will see range improvements with every model year update.
+Donna Dickson, who took over Ron Heiser’s Mustang Mach-E Chief Engineer position at Ford last year, talked about the range and various other aspects of the EV with YouTube channel Munro Live in August 2021.
+She suggested that the Mustang Mach-E will see range improvements with every model year update, not just ’22.

 We have actions planned.
 It’s year-over-year improvement.
 So, we’ll go and get additional range improvements, actions coming in for ’22, we have more coming in for ’23, and more coming in for ’24.Donna Dickson, Mustang Mach-E Chief Engineer, Ford

-Among the potential changes that could increase the Ford Mustang Mach-E’s range are weight reduction and battery efficiency improvement.
-Ford plans to introduce several other changes to the Mustang Mach-E in addition to improving the range.
+The potential changes for improved range could include weight reduction and battery efficiency improvement.
 The company will get rid of the automatic transmission parking pawl, which would reduce the cost and weight, switch to a single coolant reservoir from currently two, and replace rubber hoses with plastic lines that are thinner and lighter.

 We know we have to get some weight out to better those numbers and take other actions, like better battery efficiency numbers.Donna Dickson, Mustang Mach-E Chief Engineer, Ford

-Darren Palmer, the general manager of Ford’s BEV division, said during the InsideEVs Podcast (via InsideEVs) on September 17, 2021, that the company will improve fast charging in Mustang Mach-E. Currently, like in most EVs, DC fast-charging stops at 80% to prolong the battery pack’s life.
-Ford suggests that customers unplug the DC fast-charger at that point (80% SoC) and use a normal charger instead.
+Darren Palmer, the general manager of Ford’s BEV division, said during the InsideEVs Podcast (via InsideEVs) on September 17, 2021, that the company will improve fast charging in the Mustang Mach-E. Like in most EVs, DC fast-charging stops at 80% to prolong the battery pack life.
+Ford suggests that customers unplug the DC fast-charger at that point (80% SoC) and use a regular charger.
 Even if the customer still plugs the vehicle into a DC fast-charger, the charging rate reduces to about 12 kW.

 We recommend limiting the amount of DC charges, and ending DC charges at 80% state of charge as charging between 80 and 100% can incur high charging costs due to the time to completion.
 Frequent use of DC charging could result in reducing your battery’s efficiency and lifespan.
 This is more pronounced on the standard range battery pack versus the extended range battery pack.Ford’s recommendation for DC fast-charging in the 2021 Mustang Mach-E